What is FIFO?

 What Happens When You Enable FIFO

-When you switch to FIFO, AIQ rolls over each customer's current point balance into the FIFO system as of the FIFO start time.
+When you switch to FIFO, AIQ rolls over each shopper's current point balance into the FIFO system as of the FIFO start time.

 If point expirations were not enabled before, the rolled-over balance will start fresh (the migration date becomes "Day 1" of the expiration window).